 It is worth noting that single seats on the side have considerably more space for the feet than the paired center seats.

 The lowness of the seats is also a pain in the bum as they sit just 45 cm (17 inches) above the floor when in sleeping position, making it uncomfortable to get up and down from.

-The seat also has two other disadvantages: it lacks adequate storage space and it is moved by small motors, so you hear a weird noise every time you (or the passengers around you) adjust the seat position or activate the massage function.
+The seat also has two other disadvantages: it lacks adequate storage space, and it is moved by small motors.
+Hence, you hear a weird noise every time you (or the passengers around you) adjust the seat position or activate the massage function.

 What are the best Business Class seats on Delta’s B767?